Creating blog posts

 Interview blog posts

 Interview posts are a great way to generate a blog post without brainstorming everything by yourself.
 Getting experts to talk about what they're passionate about can be entertaining and useful for both you and your audience.
 Interview posts also guarantee that your post gets shared beyond just your audience.
-The person that you interview will likely share the post with their own audience once the blog post has been published, bringing fresh visitors to your online store.
+The person that you interview will likely share the post with their own audience after the blog post has been published, bringing fresh visitors to your online store.

 Set up your interview